Skip to content

 Technical Specification

 The application is built using Flutter and leverages the Riverpod state management framework.
-It interacts with ELRS hardware via a RESTful API exposed by the device’s onboard WiFi module.
+It interacts with ELRS hardware via a RESTful API exposed by the device's onboard WiFi module, ensuring low-latency communication and real-time state synchronization.

 The system communicates with the hardware using the following HTTP endpoints: